raft-tech/raft-tech.github.io/_benefits/parental.md

 ---
 featimg: /assets/images/benefits/parental.svg
-title: Parental leave for birth, adoptions, or fostering
+title: Parental Leave
-description: In addition, receive all 11 federal holidays, your birthday off!
+description: Enjoy up to 8 weeks to bond with your bundle of joy
-weight: 4
+weight: 3
 ---